markivanugalino/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Astrophysics in the interstellar medium
-- Exoplanets, formation and evolution
+- Formation and evolution of stars and planets in low-mass disks
 - Green's function methods in physics

 education: